 The surgeon will essentially follow the same exact process as a laparoscopic hernia repair, but there will be a “step” in between the surgeon and the patient in the form of a robot!
 Instead of the surgeon operating directly on you, they will use a machine to assist in the procedure, allowing for a much steadier hand more focus on the area of weakness.
 In addition, the images provided to the surgeon will be three-dimensional as opposed to two-dimensional ones in a laparoscopic repair.

-John L. Polhill, MD will ultimately decide what procedure is best for you, but should you have any questions, don’t hesitate to reach out to Dublin, GA!
+John L. Polhill, MD will ultimately decide what procedure is best for you, but should you have any questions, don’t hesitate to reach out to our office in Dublin, GA!
+Call us at (478) 275-2454 to schedule an appointment with a hernia specialist today!